Source code navigation

 Go to declaration and its type

-Place the caret at the desired symbol and press Ctrl+B.
+Place the caret at the desired symbol and press Control+B.

-Alternatively, keeping Ctrl+Shift pressed, hover your mouse pointer over the symbol.
+Alternatively, keeping Control+Shift pressed, hover over the symbol.
 When the symbol turns into a hyperlink, its type declaration will be displayed in the tooltip.
 Click the hyperlink without releasing the keys to open the type declaration of the symbol in the editor.

 Jump from declaration to usages

-Place the caret at the declaration of a symbol and press Ctrl+B.
+Place the caret at the declaration of a symbol and press Control+B.

 If the symbol is used only once, WebStorm brings you to this usage and highlights it.